 The meeting was also used for the presentation of Croatian companies that exhibited their products at the Fair, with a joint stand organised by CC Pula and co-financed by the CCC.

 06.04.2016 | CBC at “Speed Business Meetings”

 The Association of Business Women of Serbia, in cooperation with the Slovenian and Croatian business clubs in Belgrade, organised Speed Business Meetings with the aim of establishing new contacts, presenting products or services, exchanging information on current business needs and opportunities to establish cooperation.
 Each company was entitled to a total of 12 meetings.

 – The meetings were attended by a total of 42 representatives of different companies from these three countries of the region.
-We believe that they will result in the establishing of business cooperation – noted Sanja Popović Pantić, president of the Association of Business Women of Serbia.
+We believe that they will result in the establishment of business cooperation – noted Sanja Popović Pantić, president of the Association of Business Women of Serbia.

-– This was the first time that the Croatian Business Club took part in a gathering of this kind, which was extremely useful for all participants, not only to present their offers and meet potential clients, but also in order to establish continuing communication in the future and exchange good business experiences – said Marija Radulović, president of the Croatian Business Club.
+– This was the first time that the Croatian Business Club took part in a gathering of this kind, which was extremely useful for all participants, not only to present their offers and meet potential clients but also in order to establish continuing communication in the future and exchange good business experiences – said Marija Radulović, president of the Croatian Business Club.

-– I am glad that we have, along with the Association of Business Women of Serbia and the Croatian Business Club, gathered a large number of businesspeople who will have the opportunity to exchange contacts and information, and I am almost certain that each of them will seize the opportunity – highlighted Danijela Fišakov, President of the Slovenian Business Club.
+– I am glad that we have, along with the Association of Business Women of Serbia and the Croatian Business Club, gathered a large number of business people who will have the opportunity to exchange contacts and information, and I am almost certain that each of them will seize the opportunity – highlighted Danijela Fišakov, President of the Slovenian Business Club.